jaybraunjr/US/README.md

 # US
 Umbrella sampling pipeline (in development)

+To do:
+-[] automate inputs for slurm
+-[] move_protein.py script.
+Needs to be cleaned up and instructions need to be made

 In this repository there are instructions and scripts to run steered-MD and impliment US on amino acids permiating membranes (bilayers and LD monolayers)

 # Steps